ESA-APEx/apex_geospatial_explorer_configs/workshop/workshop.md

 5. Add *Forest Carbon* into the **Attribution text**.
 Add an **Attribution URL** to the Forest Carbon website if you want.
 6. Select **Create Layer Card**

-You will now have a layer card tha looks something like this:
+You will now have a layer card that looks something like this:

 <img width="1915" height="917" alt="image" src="https://github.com/user-attachments/assets/737b1ff7-14de-4b25-a1ab-70ef20042400" />